afzaljunach/UI-Challenge/README.md

-"# Front-end Task using SCSS"
+"# This Project was completed using Bootstrap V5 & SCSS "

 Demo: https://afzaljunach.netlify.app/